jcaip/jcaip.github.io/_posts/2018-11-13-Languages-and-Automata.md

 * CFLS are **not** closed under complement.
 * CFLs are closed under Kleene star.
 * CFLs are closed under reversal.

+## Turing Machines

+Conceptually a turing machine acts on an infintely long tape, on which the input is written.
+While the tape has no right hand side, it has a distinct left most element.
+The turing machine, at each step, can read from the tape, but also write to the tape, and then move the head left or right.

+A turing machine $M$ is represented by the tuple $(Q, \Sigma, \Gamma, \delta, q_0, q_{accept}, q_{reject})$ where
+* $Q$ is a set of states
+* $\Sigma$ is the alphabet
+* $\Gamma$ is the tape alphabet
+* $\delta$ is the transition function $\delta : Q \times \Gamma \rightarrow Q \times \Gamma \times \\{ L, R \\}$
+* $q_0$ is the start state
+* $q_{accept}$ is the accept state
+* $q_{reject}$ is the reject state

+When $M$ reaches either $q_{accept}$ or $q_{reject}$ respectively, it halts and either accepts/rejects the string.
+It is possible that $M$ never enters either string, which we consider rejection by default.

+### Examples

+1. Create a turing machine that recognizes $L = \\{ w#w \\}$

+Leave a dot at the first character.

+Scan to the right until your find a #, and dot that.

+Read left until you reach a dotted character  (back at start now)

+remember this value (finite b/c \Gamma is finite) (let's call it x)

+then undot and read right. dot this character

+then read right until you reach another dotted character. if this character is different from x, reject otherwise undot that character and then go right and dot that character if it exists. if it is empty, then accept if the other dot is at #, otherwise reject.

+2.

+**Church-Turing thesis** - The Turing machine is a universal model of computation.
+Any real world computation can be simulated by a Turing machine.

+If L is recognized by some computational model/device then that language is Turing recognizable.

+### A couple example reductions

+1. Bidirectionally infinite tape:

+Show that if a languages is recognizable by a Turing machine with a bidirection tape it is Turing recognizable.

+Take the left hand side of the tape and interleave it with the right hand size such that each element of the tape is now a 2-tuple.

+2. Multiple Tapes:

+If L is recognized by a Turing machine with $k$ tapes and $k$ head, then L is Turing recognizable.

+To simulate one-step of the $k$-tape Turing machine, scan the tape, memorizing the $k$ circled symbols, and then scan again, undating the circled symbols and shifting the actual circles.